Name, Image, Likeness; Rule Changes; and Unionization: Higher Ed Athletics

-Higher education athletics are at an inflection point.
-For the first time, student-athletes are now allowed to receive some forms of compensation without sacrificing their amateur status, and broader conversations have started about whether athletes should receive pay.
+Higher education athletics continue to evolve.
+Student-athletes are now allowed to receive some forms of compensation without sacrificing their amateur status, and broader conversations are underway about whether athletes should receive revenue sharing and pay.

 Below are some of the most unsettled topics in higher education athletics.